-Cultural objects help tell the fascinating story of Powell almost 150 years later
+Cultural objects now part of Collections at the Natural History Museum of Utah, help tell the fascinating story of Powell almost 150 years later.

 Revisit one of the most iconic explorations of the American West at the Natural History Museum of Utah on Saturday, September 22 from 10 a.m.–5 p.m. as we unveil a number of artifacts collected by Powell and his cartographer, Frank Marion Bishop, during their explorations of the southwest.